josegcpa/josegpca.github.io/_pages/cv.md

 * May 2016 - September 2017: Research intern (MSc. thesis)
   * **Center for Neuroscience and Cell Biology**
-  * Project: using machine learning and computational tools to study the structure of protein complexes, with a particular focus on their interface
+  * Project: using machine learning and computational tools to study the structure of protein complexes, with a particular focus on their interface.
+Developed tools that improve the prediction of hot-spots in protein interfaces and computational protocols for complexes with no known structure
     * *Supervisor: Irina S. Moreira*

 * October 2017 - present: PhD student